-It’s amazing how we vote for and support an important political candidate like our country’s leader based solely on what he or she tells us in speeches, at rallies, in advertisements, on social media, and during debates.
+It’s amazing how we vote for and support an important political candidate like our country’s leader based mainly on what they tell us in speeches, at rallies, in advertisements, on social media, and during debates.
 I’m guilty of this myself.
 Relying solely on this information is political ignorance.

 This is especially surprising when a person becomes a volunteer for a candidate’s election or reelection campaign.
 And even more so if they are a paid campaign leader, or later, a member of his or her’s cabinet.